 Leach's love of sports was passed down from father to son.
 Alvin Leach was a member of the Lexington Hustlers, a historic semi-pro baseball team.
 The Hustlers team, formed in the 1940's, is believed to be one of the first integrated squads in the south.
 Leach's brother, Steve, was a standout quarterback at Georgetown College in the early 1960's.
 And Leach's uncle, Billy Hall, received a football scholarship to the University of Kentucky and played under the legendary Paul "Bear" Bryant.

 Tom is a 1979 graduate of Bourbon County High School and a 1983 graduate of the University of Kentucky.
-Tom is celebrating his 21st year of marriage to Robyn Rabbeth, a former anchor for WLEX-TV.
-They have two children: Connor, a junior football player for Henry Clay High School and Caroline who loves sports as well and plays basketball.
-Of course, the whole family enjoys cheering for the Cats, along with thousands of faithful Big Blue fans across the Commonwealth and around the world.
+Tom is married to Robyn Rabbeth, a former anchor for WLEX-TV.
+They have two children: Connor and Caroline.

 NOTE:This Website is not affiliated with the University of Kentucky